CS3550/Course/Notes.md

 - 5xx - Server error -- it's not you (browser), it's me (server).
 Usually, if you changed code and this starts appearing, you broke something (look for an exception).

+## Day 5 - Sever-side Rendering

+Real web sites have a technology stack.
+It often look like this:

+- Operating System

+- Web Server

+- Static Content

+- Dynamic Content

+- Persistent Data (i.e. a database)

+In order to replicate this in a simple way, we first need to move the HTML code out of our java server and int separate HTML files.
+This is easy for static HTML files that will not change based on user input.
+But for pages that change dynamically, we need a way to read the HTML, identify what is dynamic, run code to generate that dynamic content and send it along as HTML.

+In the late 1990's into the early 2000's a common way to do this was with a LAMP stack.
+LAMP stands for Linux (OS), Apache (Web server), PHP (dynamic content), MySQL (database).
+This was what Facebook originally used when it started in 2004.

+For our inclass project, we'll use a simpler method for generating dynamic content and persistence (for now).

 ## The Sprint
 What to do in the Sprint